reactjs/react-rails/README.md

 For example, if `Turbolinks` is loaded _after_ `ReactRailsUJS`, you'll need to call this again.
 This function removes previous handlers before adding new ones, so it's safe to call as often as needed.

-If `Turbolinks` is `import`ed via Webpacker (and thus not available globally), `ReactRailsUJS` will be unable to locate it.
+If `Turbolinks` is `import`ed via Shakapacker (and thus not available globally), `ReactRailsUJS` will be unable to locate it.
 To fix this, you can temporarily add it to the global namespace:

 ```js
 // Order is particular.
 First start Turbolinks: